Home Mario Oddities Nintendo Adventure Book Guides Music Charvel Jackson Page Articles Personal Collections My Works Archives

 **Yeah, really.

-7. Super Smash Brothers Melee and Brawl: Even though I suck at it!
+6, 7.
+Super Smash Brothers Melee and Brawl: Even though I suck at it!
 This more or less introduced me to a lot of Nintendo IPs.
-I actually learned the name of a lot of Pokemon from this.
+I actually learned the name of a lot of Pokémon from this.
 Also yes once a friend of mine thought Marth(a?) was a girl, long before we heard of memes!
 This game has been so overly analyzed that there’s little a layman like me could add to that, so I’m mostly going to discuss my personal connection for this entry.

-Anyway it was a game I randomly picked up, not sure what it was and fell in love with.
+Melee was a game I randomly picked up and fell in love with.
 I later got the Nintendo Power strategy guide as a subscription renewal bonus and I discovered what all I was missing because I was too terrible to unlock it yet.
 Donkey Kong was an early main for me here, later Mr. Game and Watch after I played enough battles to get him.
 I really liked the stages and modes here, plus the visuals even if they appear off-model by modern standards.
 Overall, not to be that guy, but Sakurai’s observation that there was too big of a discrepancy between expert players and regular players was on point.
 I’m fine with Melee being what it is, but I’m even more fine with later Smash Brothers iterations attempting to give us regular people a little more of a fighting chance.

-Here comes the GOAT!
+Here comes the GOAT of 2008!

-Addendum: I like SSB: Ultimate alot over SSB4, aka WiiU and 3DS, but it's too soon and my thoughts on the other two are better suited for a different article.
+Addendum: I like SSB: Ultimate a lot over SSB4, aka WiiU and 3DS, but it's too soon and my thoughts on the other two are better suited for a different article.

 I won't forget anytime soon.